mikaturunen/cthulhu-generator-application/README.md

 # cthulhu-generator-application

-Application for generating characters for Roleplaying game Cthulhu.
+Application for generating characters for Roleplaying game Call of Cthulhu.

 ## Running development environment